biona001/Knockoffs.jl/docs/src/man/modelX/modelX.md

 + LASSO + knockoffs controls the false discovery rate at below the target (dashed line).
 Thus, one trade power for FDR control.
 + The power of standard LASSO is better, but it comes with high empirical FDR that one cannot control via cross validation.
 + Multiple simultaneous knockoffs increases power at the expensive of larger regression problem.

-If we repeated the simulation multiple times, we expect the empirical FDR to hug the target FDR more closely.